MicrosoftDocs/power-automate-docs/articles/intro-maker-portal.md

 ---
-title: New Power Automate experience (preview)
+title: Understand the Power Automate interface
-description: Get a preview of the new Power Automate experience to work with flows and templates. ms.custom: "" ms.date: 01/02/2023 ms.suite: ""
+description: Sign in to Power Automate for the first time and understand the interface. ms.custom: "" ms.date: 01/02/2023 ms.suite: ""